swarnim11023/TO_PARADOXO_TOU_SIMPSON/README.md

 **Now, we must return to reality**.
 It’s time to set aside our imaginative scenarios and consider the true implications of Simpson’s Paradox.
 You might be wondering:
  **How does Simpson’s Paradox manifest itself in the real world?**

-<br><br><br><br><br><br><br><br><br><br>

-## Which Treatment Would You Choose?
+ Here’s a thought experiment to ground it:

-Imagine this—you’re sitting in a doctor’s office, weighing two treatment options for kidney stones.
-The first is a newer, less invasive method that sounds like something straight out of a sci-fi movie.
-The second?
-A traditional approach that’s been trusted for years.
+Picture yourself in a doctor’s office, faced with a tough decision.
+Two treatments for kidney stones are on the table.
+One is cutting-edge, promising to be minimally invasive—like something from a sci-fi novel.
+The other?
+A tried-and-true method that’s been around for years.

-The doctor pulls out the data, and it’s all neatly organized: raw numbers for each treatment, showing how many cases were successful out of the total treated, all neatly broken down by the size of the kidney stones.
+The doctor presents the data: a detailed breakdown of success rates for both treatments, sorted neatly by the size of the kidney stones.
+It’s straightforward enough.
+At first glance, the numbers seem to point to a clear winner.

-Seems simple enough, right?
-Just pick the treatment with the higher success rate.

-But do the numbers tell the whole story?
-Or is there something lurking beneath the surface?
+But do they really?
+Could there be more to the story?

 <div align="center">
   <img src="https://github.com/user-attachments/assets/24d56244-bba9-4a45-9216-d5196cfb73b2" alt="Simpson-1">